codemonster94/mushroom_classifier/README.md

 Step 2: execute the requirements.txt in the virtual environment. step 3: run app.py file.
 Enjoy!

-If you face any error in course of running this project, please feel free to contact me on my instagram : https://www.instagram.com/guddubhagat28/
+If you face any error in course of running this project, please feel free to contact me on my instagram : https://www.instagram.com/guddubhagat28/ or on my linkedin : https://www.linkedin.com/in/guddubhagat/